vsch/SmartData/README.md

 ```

-Note that it is the same sequence instance but its content is changed to reflect property changes of its contained sub-sequences.
+Note that it is the same sequence instance but its content reflects property changes of its contained sub-sequences.

 This allows the creation of self-formatting smart sequences what expose formatting options to vary the formatting style.
 To prevent the sequence from being modified simply get `cachedProxy` sequence from any of the `SmartCharSequence` implementations which will give you a SmartCharArraySequence that is immutable, but you can always test its version's isStale property to see if the original has changed.